 An adequate replacement area equivalent to and separate from the initial effluent disposal area shall be reserved at the time of site approval.
-Incompatible uses of the replacement area shall be prohibited.
+The replacement system area shall not be disturbed to the extent that it is no long suitable for wastewater disposal.
+The replacement system area shall not be used for the following: construction of buildings, parking lots or parking areas, driveways, swimming pools, or any other use that may adversely affect the replacement area.